Stability of transition semigroups and applications to parabolic equations: Doob's theorem revisited

 The restriction of $S_{t_0}$ to $\{\mu\}^{\bot\bot}$ is AM-compact by Lemma~\ref{l.amcompact}(c), and the vector $\mu$ is a quasi-interior point in the Banach lattice $\{\mu\}^{\bot\bot}$.
 Hence, it follows from Theorem~\ref{t.gg19} that the restriction of $\mathscr{S}$ to $\{\mu\}^{\bot\bot}$ indeed converges strongly as time tends to infinity. \end{proof}

-We point out that the fixed space of the semigroup in Theorem~\ref{t.doob-reloaded} can be of arbitrary dimension.
-If, however, the measures $k_{t_0}(x,\argument)$ are mutually absolutely continuous, then the fixed space of $\mathscr{S}$ is one-dimensional.
+Note that the fixed space of the semigroup $\cS$ in Theorem~\ref{t.doob-reloaded} can be of arbitrary dimension.
+If, however, the measures $k_{t_0}(x,\argument)$ are mutually absolutely continuous, then $\fix \mathscr{S}$ is one-dimensional.
 This is discussed in more detail in the following corollary.
-We call two positive measures $\nu_1$ and $\nu_2$ \emph{equivalent} if $\nu_1$ is absolutely continuous with respect to $\nu_2$ and vice versa.
+Two positive measures $\nu_1$ and $\nu_2$ are called \emph{equivalent} if $\nu_1$ is absolutely continuous with respect to $\nu_2$ and vice versa.